Case goods sources compete on looks, value

 To remain price competitive, Sandberg and others must keep labor costs in check.

 RTA home office and home entertainment specialist Sauder Woodworking has accomplished this over the years through automation, said Kevin Sauder, president and CEO.
 Today, the company employs 2,100 workers in a four-million square foot, three-shift operation in its hometown of Archbold, Ohio.
-Due to the highly automated nature of the facility, Sauder said, lab or accounts for only 8% of the cost of finished goods.
+Due to the highly automated nature of the facility, Sauder said, lab

 "That has been a part of our competitive advantage ever since my grandfather invented the first piece of RTA furniture in 1953," Sauder said.
 "He was all about automation and making product that the masses can afford.
 He figured out how to make things better, faster and cheaper."